 The fellowship trains and mentors scientists and engineers in the policymaking process, and places them as staffers with Assembly and Senate offices.
 Our Science Fellows experience a year of public service and leadership training, and get the chance to explore a career in California’s policy arena.
 At the same time, the State Legislature benefits from access to highly skilled, science-savvy staff to advise them on legislative issues and priorities.

-Now in its eighth year, the Fellowship was made possible by an initial gift by the Gordon and Betty Moore Foundation, and other major donors.
-Our Fellows have been placed with both Democratic and Republican legislators in the Assembly and Senate — often referred to as “the Science Fellows” in the State Capitol hallways — and our Science Fellows have joined our program with degrees from more than 30 institutions around the country, including Stanford, Cornell, Duke, Emory, and University of California campuses.
+Now in its ninth year, the fellowship was made possible by an initial gift by the Gordon and Betty Moore Foundation, and other major donors.
+Our CCST Science Fellows have been placed with both Democratic and Republican legislators in the Assembly and Senate — they join our program with degrees from top research institutions around the country, including Caltech, Stanford, Cornell, Duke, Harvard, Johns Hopkins, and University of California campuses.

 California’s policies are stronger with science, and the CCST Science Fellows program helps the California State Legislature access some of the talent and staff they need to make informed decisions.
 Whether you’re a prospective applicant, an interested funder, a staff member, legislator, or an advocate, we hope this blog offers you a glimpse into our Fellowship experience, and a deeper appreciation for the valuable resources and programs that CCST strives to provide to California’s policymakers and citizens.